PhilippMundhenk/NoFrillsPhotoSharing/README.md

 - Open your web browser and browse to the folder where you placed your files.
 If configured, enter password, try the buttons.
 It's straight-forward.
-- Call <directory>/php/slideshow.php for a slideshow of full-resolution uploads.
+- Call subdirectory /php/slideshow.php for a slideshow of full-resolution uploads.

 ## ToDo
 - add download as zip